quotient-ai/quotient-python/README.md

 - Python 3.10 or higher

 **Setup Guide:**
-1. Receive account information (email, password) from your contact at Quotient AI.
+1. Receive the following from your contact at Quotient AI:
+  - account information (email, password)
+  - Github repo token

-2. Install `quotient` client using pip:
+2. Install `quotientai` client using pip:
    ```bash
    pip install git+https://{token}@github.com/quotient-ai/quotient-python.git
    ```

-## Using `quotient` from the Command Line
+## Using `quotientai` from the Command Line